Our People

 Bernice Bangfu

-Bernice Bangfu is the T-TEL Coordinator with responsibility for Quality Assurance and Regulatory Bodies.
+Bernice Bangfu is the Teacher Education Coordinator at T-TEL.
 Bernice is a trained Communications professional with experience working as Coordinator for Policy, Leadership, Institutional Development and Communications on the 6-year T-TEL programme funded by FCDO.
 She has a history of working in the Media, Mining and Business Consultancy Industries in various communications related capacities.
 She is skilled in running Non-profit Organizations and has considerable experience working on donor funded programmes.
 Bernice holds a master’s degree in communications studies from the University of Ghana.
 She has a strong ability to engage stakeholders at various levels and build meaningful relationships for the accomplishment of organisational objectives.

 Alberta Tackie